-The European Commission send us the 7th of October 2015 a letter in which they bring us the bad news that our project-application TS4H (see link: Traditional Sports for Health) was not selected.
+The European Commission sent us a letter on October 7th 2015 in which they bring us the bad news that our project-application TS4H (see link: Traditional Sports for Health) was not selected.
 Only twenty projects out of 350 applications were withheld.
 So TS4H is not the only project that was rejected.

 A short evaluation was added.
 We sum up some phrases: